drkthng/blog-v3/_posts/2016-11-06-jekyll-liquid.md

 {% endif %}
 {% endraw %}{% endhighlight %}

 So simple isn't it.
-I wish other programs were also this easy and did not make a fuss when I miss a semicolon.
+I wish other programs were also this easy and did not make a fuss whenever I miss a semicolon.

 Let's begin learning Liquid keeping Jekyll in mind.
 There are 3 things that we should know before we jump right in.